VitaliyShevchenko/go-with-clouds-tasks/Task2.md

 ## Networking exercises
 Exercise1 and Exercise2 should be solved **manually**, the solution of these tasks should be described and explained in the Google Document.
-The Google Document should be shared with Vitalii Shevchenko and Nikita Matrosov accounts.
+The Google Document should be shared with Vitalii Shevchenko and Nikita Matrosov TeamDev accounts.

 ### Exercise1
 Using the given IP addresses, you will have to: